jeffenhuang/MSM-MD/README.md

 3 python codes that automatically execute LAMMPS simulation programme, *.py 4 and Matlab codes for MSM simulation, *.m

-The MD codes run on LAMMPS (LAMMPS 64-bit 20170127) which assosiated with the change of polycrystalline modelling of FCC structure, dislocation recogonition, and Peierls-Nabarro dislocation energy potential field which in repository:
+The MD codes run on LAMMPS (LAMMPS 64-bit 20170127 and LAMMPS 64-bit 5 Nov 2016) which assosiated with the change of polycrystalline modelling of FCC structure, dislocation recogonition, and Peierls-Nabarro dislocation energy potential field which in repository:

 https://github.com/jeffenhuang/lammps.git